 By Nithin ThomasPrasad

-Geopolitical risks can boost demand for safe haven assets such as gold.
+Geopolitical risk can boost demand for assets seen as safe-havens such as gold.

-(Reporting by Nithin Prasad in Bengaluru; Editing by Richard Pullin and Amrutha Gayathri)
+(Reporting by Nithin Prasad in Bengaluru; Editing by Richard Pullin and Joseph Radford)